-- [43-12] About 3,000 people believed what Peter said and became disciples of Jesus.
-They were baptized and became part of the church at Jerusalem. - [46-09] Most of the people in Antioch were not Jews, but for the first time, very many of them also became believers.
-Barnabas and Saul went there to teach these new believers more about Jesus and to strengthen the church. - [46-10] So the church in Antioch prayed for Barnabas and Saul and placed their hands on them.
-Then they sent them off to preach the good news of Jesus in many other places.
+- 43:12 About 3,000 people believed what Peter said and became disciples of Jesus.
+They were baptized and became part of the church at Jerusalem. - 46:09 Most of the people in Antioch were not Jews, but for the first time, very many of them also became believers.
+Barnabas and Saul went there to teach these new believers more about Jesus and to strengthen the church. - 46:10 So the church in Antioch prayed for Barnabas and Saul and placed their hands on them.
+Then they sent them off to preach the good news of Jesus in many other places. - 47:13 The good news of Jesus kept spreading, and the Church kept growing. - 50:01 For almost 2,000 years, more and more people around the world have been hearing the good news about Jesus the Messiah.
+The Church has been growing.